Courtesy of:- Ray Lo, and the Spurs List

 Arsenal made three changes for the next period and increased their lead three minutes later.
 Again it came from a Spurs mistake as Blackwood failed to control the ball just inside the area and the striker took it away to score his second.
 Kane latched onto a through ball but was denied by the keeper diving to his left.
 The home side made another four changes during the remaining fifteen minutes and Spurs made three.
 Ekim replaced Parrett, Oyenuga came on for Waller-Lassen to support Kane up front and Byrne came back on to play at the back in place of Blackwood.

 At the start of the third period Lancaster came on for Zongo with M'Poku dropping back into a more right midfield role.
-There was a lot of mixed play in the middle of the park with both side threatening to break through without any final product.
+There was a lot of mixed play in the middle of the park with both sides threatening to break through without any final product.
 The only attempt on goal came from Oyenuga which the keeper saved easily.

 Inglethorpe made two changes for the final quarter with Ranieri going in goal and McBride replacing M'Poku on the right wing.
 The home side finished the game the stronger with three shots at goal.
 Two went over and the other was wide of the mark.